Talking (and

 it, and himself proclaims this truth unceasingly; but where he

 particularly shines is in the administration of justice.
-For he will
+For he

 condemn a man to imprisonment or death with greater rapidity